pixelpicosean/slush-phaser-project/templates/README.md

 When editing, make sure you update the files within the `project` directory.
 These files will then be compressed and added to the `dist` directory ready for publishing.

 The JavaScript files have been set in ES6 modular way using [es6-module-transpiler][es6-module-transpiler].
-This means you can treat the files like you do with `node` modules.
+This means you can treat the files as modules which is going to be supported officially by Phaser 3.

-Happy gaming!
+Happy building games!

 [node]:       http://nodejs.org/
 [gulp]:       http://gulpjs.com/